 Adult skills courses help people gain skills for work.
 They include:

-- English and mathematics qualifications (up to GCSE)
+- English and Maths Foundation to GCSE

 You can pick up Aspire’s brochure at your local library or request one from their website.

 Visit the Aspire Sussex website or phone 0345 601 0161 for more information.